-This practical and highly-interactive course includes various practical sessions exercises.
+This practical and highly-interactive course includes various practical sessions and exercises.
 Theory learnt will be applied using our state-of-the-art simulators.

-Maximum efficiency, reliability, and longevity of electrical equipment such as the various types of motors. variable-speed drives. transformers. generators, rectifiers, inverters, uninterruptible power systems, circuit breakers, fuses, power station electrical and protective systems are of great concern to many industries.
-These objectives can achieved understanding onlv be bγ characteristics, selection criteria, common problems and repair techniques, preventive and predictive maintenance.
+Maximum efficiency, reliability, and longevity of electrical equipment such as the various types of motors, variablespeed drives, transformers, generators, rectifiers, inverters, uninterruptible power systems, circuit breakers, fuses, power station electrical and protective systems are of great concern to many industries.
+These objectives can only be achieved by understanding the characteristics, selection criteria, common problems and repair techniques, preventive and predictive maintenance.

 This course is a MUST for anyone who is involved in the selection, applications, or maintenance of electrical equipment.
-It provides the latest in The course covers how these technology. equipments operate and provide guidelines and rules that must be followed for a successful operation.
-Their basic design. operating characteristics, specification, selection criteria, advanced fault detection techniques, critical components as well as all maintenance issues are covered in detail.
+It provides the latest in technology.
+The course covers how these equipments operate and provide guidelines and rules that must be followed for a successful operation.
+Their basic design, operating characteristics, specification, selection criteria, advanced fault detection techniques, critical components as well as all maintenance issues are covered in detail.